 - Liebert Lecture Series: Why can’t we all just get along?
 This series asks international experts on global security, foreign policy, political corruption and terrorism how to achieve world peace.

-- Rachel Carson Distinguished Lecture Series: Seeing the natural world through the eyes of Silent Spring author and biologist Rachel Carson inspires this series, presented by our Center for Environmental and Sustainability Education.
+- Rachel Carson Distinguished Lecture Series: Seeing the natural world through the eyes of Silent Spring author and biologist Rachel Carson inspires this series, presented by our Center for Environment and Society.

 Looking to live healthier?
 Embrace the classics?
 Maybe introduce your kids or grandkids to the wonders of STEM (science, technology, engineering and mathematics)?
 FGCU has an educational program for that.